You probably already asked yourself about mining with your Raspberry Pi.

 My Raspberry Pi is heating when mining, what can I do?
 The mining process takes all the power of your CPU, so heating is normal to see.
 If you want to avoid this, you can mine with less CPU, by adding the -t option to the cpuminer command (“-t 2” for example, t stands for threads).

 How to use MinerGate on other platforms?
 Create an account on MinerGate, then click on “Downloads” in the main menu.
 Choose the download file corresponding to your computer operating system (Windows/Mac/Ubuntu) and GPU, then install it.
 You’ll get a better rate on your computer.
 Here is an example on my laptop:

 That’s it, you now know how to mine a cryptocurrency (Monero here) with your Raspberry Pi, and on any Linux system.

-I’m not an expert in cryptocurrency, so if you see some mistakes or have other suggestions for readers to enjoy this post, please share in the comments below.
+I’m not an expert in cryptocurrency, so if you see some mistakes or have other suggestions for readers to enjoy this post, feel free to contact me.